bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     $ node test/devtools server
     listening on 127.0.0.1:5777

-Next, open the displayed server URL in a webbrowser and navigate to ``/integration/report``, ``/unit/report``, or ``/defaults/report``.
+Next, open the displayed server URL in a web browser and navigate to ``/integration/report``, ``/unit/report``, or ``/defaults/report``.

 You can also use the devtools server to initiate test runs.
 You have two options:

 Run tests from a JavaScript console
-  Open one of these three endpoints in your webbrowser:
+  Open one of these three endpoints in your web browser:

   * ``/unit``
   * ``/defaults``